Large Images Make Your Website Slow

 To Find the Google Page Speed tool, simply head to Google and search for “Google Page Speed Tool.”

 Where are the Large Images?
-They are often difficult to find, but watch out for large featured images that a widget might use.
+They are often difficult to

 Google Pagespeed will help you identify the images that are large or uncompressed, but it’s often hard to find the images once you’ve done this.